John W. Heard: Postwar career

 In June 1919, Heard reverted to his permanent rank of colonel.
 Prior to the war, he had commanded the 8th Cavalry Regiment, the 5th Cavalry Regiment and then the 4th Cavalry Regiment.
 After the war, Heard commanded the 9th Cavalry Regiment at Camp Stotsenburg in the Philippines from September 1919 to November 1920.
 Returning to the United States, he commanded the 14th Cavalry Regiment at Fort Sam Houston from December 1920 to January 1922.

 Medal of Honor citation

 "For extraordinary heroism on 23 July 1898, while serving with 3d U.S. Cavalry, in action at Bahia Honda, Cuba.
 After two men had been shot down by Spaniards while transmitting orders to the engine-room on the Wanderer, the ship having become disabled, First Lieutenant Heard took the position held by them and personally transmitted the orders, remaining at his post until the ship was out of danger."

 Other awards and honors

 He was recognized by Hawaii's legislature for his services upon retirement.

 Family and personal life

 He married Mildred Jewell Townsend of New York City on June 3, 1886.
-Together, they had five sons.
+Together, they had five sons and two daughters.